2damin/Saeron/README.md

 # Saeron
-1. Tensorflow object detecting API
+1. Use Tensorflow object detecting API.

-2. Model : ssd-mobileNet
+2. Model : ssd-mobileNet.

-3. Inference program is made by PyQt5
+3. Inference program is made by PyQt5 and *real-time* object detecting program.